Bryce Canyon – A Utah Treasure

 A Tropical Lunch – Tropic also makes for a perfect lunch stop in between the two Parks.

 Red Canyon – This is another spot worth exploring if Bryce is crowded.
 It features hoodoos similar to Bryce Canyon and is only 13 miles away from the Park.
-Click here to read more about Red Canyon.
+Click here to read about the time we visited Red Canyon on a different trip to the area.

 Hiking The Amphitheater Rim